Hope that some have found these posts informative. I am listing them below:

 By the 2000s, the MG system in Pakistan was on its last legs.
-Hyderabad to Mirpur Khas was now converted back to BG and the latter town had two expresses from Karachi.
+Hyderabad to Mirpur Khas had been converted back to BG in the mid-1960s and the latter town had two expresses from Karachi.
 The pathetic state of the MG network can be seen from these extracts from a PR timetable of 2001:

 The BG connection up to Hyderabad is shown above.

 Here you can see the pair of trains which ran once a week between Mirpur Khas and Khokhrophar.
 They ran with ancient steam locos, as did the other MG lines.